nisarg-m-shah/Computing-for-Data-Science-Assignment-2/README.md

-# Managing the Data Deluge: A Tiered Approach to Space-Efficient Data Lifecycle Management
+# CIA 2 Assignment: Controlling Unbounded Data Growth

 This repository contains the implementation and research documentation for a temporal data tiering system that achieves 97.5% storage reduction through progressive optimization strategies.